Alluysl/OriginsDatapacks/Alluysl's Other Origins/README.md

 #### 🟢 Tiny

-You're even smaller than an inchling.
+You're even smaller than an inchling, this means you can fit in more spaces, you might have a harder time picking up items, though.

 #### 🟡 Fast Heart